1. Are there any “sandbox” or other regulatory neutral zones?

 The Isle of Man Department for Enterprise is welcoming of technology businesses, with Digital Isle of Man focussing on key sectors of blockchain, e-gaming, e-sports, internet of things, digital media and innovative technology

 Some financial service providers in the Isle of Man have embraced new technology in how they operate and onboard clients.
-The AML Handbook issued by the Isle of Man Financial Services Authority (IOMFSA) provides that video-conferencing and ‘selfie’ documents may be used for the purposes of meeting due diligence verification requirements under the Anti-Money Laundering and Countering the Financing of Terrorism Code 2019 (AML/CFT Code).
+The AML Handbook issued by the IOMFSA provides that video-conferencing and ‘selfie’ documents may be used for the purposes of meeting due diligence verification requirements under the Anti-Money Laundering and Countering the Financing of Terrorism Code 2019 (AML/CFT Code).

 5. What forms of legal entity are available for technology companies?